Light Travel Time Effects in Kilonova Models: Results

 \subsection{Simple time delay correction}

 We illustrate the difference accounting for this light travel time makes versus using a time-independent modelling code in \autoref{fig:snap_v_delay}.
-Here we show a series of spectra from 1.4 to 4.4 days post-merger.
-Throughout \autoref{fig:snap_v_delay}, the pink line shows the results of the modelling code used throughout this work, which accounts for the travel time of the photons to an observer.
-The teal line, however, ignores this effect and assumes a photon packet released from the photosphere arrives instantaneously at an observer, mimicking the result that might be obtained from a time-independent approach.
+Here we show a series of spectra from 1.43 to 4.40 days post-merger again, within the 3 hour $t_{\rm det}$ windows used throughout.
+Within \autoref{fig:snap_v_delay}, the pink curve shows the results of the modelling code used throughout this work, which accounts for the travel time of the photons to an observer.
+The teal curve, however, ignores this effect and assumes a photon packet released from the photosphere arrives instantaneously at an observer, mimicking the result that might be obtained from a time-independent approach.
 The top row of spectra provides a straightforward comparison between these two approaches: both are simply plotted together on the same axis for the relevant epoch.
-If the light travel time effects discussed throughout this work had little or no impact on the spectra produced, we would expect both the pink and teal lines plotted in this top row of \autoref{fig:snap_v_delay} to be visually very similar.
+If the light travel time effects discussed throughout this work had little or no impact on the spectra produced, we would expect both the pink and teal curves plotted in this top row of \autoref{fig:snap_v_delay} to be visually very similar.
 However, it can be seen that -- while the shapes of the spectra broadly agree across the time depicted -- there are significant differences in the level of flux predicted by the two approaches at some epochs.